sleeptoken/zettelkasten/Web Cache Deception.md

 ### Delimiter discrepancies

 Delimiters specify boundaries between different elements in URLs.
 - The use of characters and strings as delimiters is generally standardized.
-For example, ? is generally used to separate the URL path from the query string.
+For example, `?` is generally used to separate the URL path from the query string.
 However, as the URI RFC is quite permissive, variations still occur between different frameworks or technologies.

+> Discrepancies in how the cache and origin server use characters and strings as delimiters can result in web cache deception vulnerabilities.
+Concept similar to [[HTTP Request Smuggling]]

+- The [[Java]] Spring framework uses the `;` character to add parameters known as matrix variables.
+An origin server that uses Java Spring would therefore interpret `;` as a delimiter.
+It truncates the path after `/profile` and returns profile information.
+- Most other frameworks don't use `;` as a delimiter.
+Therefore, a cache that doesn't use Java Spring is likely to interpret `;` and everything after it as part of the path.
+If the cache has a rule to store responses for requests ending in `.css`, it might cache and serve the profile information as if it were a CSS file.

+Consider these requests to an origin server running the Ruby on Rails framework, which uses `.` as a delimiter to specify the response format:

 ### References
 [Web cache deception | Web Security Academy](https://portswigger.net/web-security/web-cache-deception)